 However this flower can symbolize sympathy for somebody who is struggling.
 It can symbolize hope and innocence, too.
 The flower is typically found in as a milk-white flower color with a tiny bit of green mixed in, so it makes sense that it would have this classic connotation for the symbol of hope.
 It’s also sometimes refered to as the milk flower.
 The white petals are said to represent a new day or a blank slate.

-Traditionally, white has been seen as a symbol of innocence, purity, and rebirth.
-White can also be associated with spirituality, so it makes sense that this flower would have some spiritual undertones, too.
+Traditionally, white snowdrop has been seen as a symbol of innocence, purity, and rebirth.
+White flowers can also be associated with spirituality, so it makes sense that this flower would have some spiritual undertones, too.
 Many see it as a flower dedicated to the virgin mary.

 What is the Cultural Significance of a Snowdrop?

 According to the classic story of the Garden of Eden, the snowdrop flower was connected to Eve as she shed tears when God banished her from the Garden of Eden.
 To comfort her in her despair, an angel picked up a snowflake, throwing it up on the Earth to cheer Eve up.
 As the snowflake shattered, it became a symbol of new beginnings -and of hope.
 Everywhere the snow landed snowdrops grew.